-Calling for Reform”¦
+Calling for Reform

 A growing number of small farms, interest groups, public health advocates, chefs, and food writers are calling for changes to take the farm bill back to its roots by offering a financial safety net to small farms and giving incentives for growing food crops in ways that promote environmental sustainability and healthy eating.

-The farm bill is renewed every five years or so but this is the first time it expires in an election year.
-Under the latest versions of the law, which Congress will consider when it returns from recess, the U.S. Department of Agriculture would again provide price supports for some two dozen agricultural commodities, including five crops – corn, soybeans, wheat, cotton, and rice – which net the largest proportion of subsidies in the form of direct payments, counter-cyclical payments, and marketing loan benefits.
+The farm bill is renewed every five years or so, but this is the first time it expires in an election year.
+Under the latest versions of the law, which Congress will consider when it returns from recess, the U.S. Department of Agriculture would again provide price supports for some two dozen agricultural commodities, including five crops – corn, soybeans, wheat, cotton, and rice – which net the most significant proportion of subsidies in the form of direct payments, counter-cyclical payments, and marketing loan benefits.

 Big Farms Get Bigger…

 Direct payments, which mostly go to mega producers of corn, soybeans, wheat, cotton, and rice, cost the government about $5 billion each year, according to the Congressional Research Service.
-Direct payments are fixed annual payments based on a farm’s historical plantings and yields, as well as a payment rate set by the government.
+Direct payments are fixed annual fees based on a farm’s historical plantings and yields, as well as a payment rate set by the government.